john-George510/john-George510/README.md

 <h2 align="left">Hi 👋!
-My name is John George and I'm a Full-stack devloper, from Trivandrum</h2>
+My name is John George and I'm a Full-stack developer, from Trivandrum</h2>

 ###